 If the sail-line separation is not adjusted but is based upon the nominal sail-line separation for ‘conventional’ source towing, then the zero-fold sublines are mitigated by the fold contributions from the sublines of the adjacent sail lines in an interleaved manner.

 With this solution, sail-line efficiency is not changed.
 Instead, the near offset distribution will be improved for each subline.
+The improvement in the near-offset coverage for shallow AVO analysis is clear in the slider below, showing a comparison of a standard source set-up with a wide tow source configuration.
 The wide-tow source approach, combined with a high-density acquisition, can help to resolve imaging challenges with shallow exploration targets in shallow water areas such as the Barents Sea.